-Option Instructions - Color Select a color by clicking the color boxes at the top right of the panel to open the Foreground or Background Color dialog , which displays a dialog of swatches to choose from.
+Option Instructions Color Select a color by clicking the color boxes at the top right of the panel to open the Foreground or Background Color dialog , which displays a dialog of swatches to choose from.
 If you are drawing a solid shape, such as a rectangle, the top (foreground) color box defines the color for the outline of the shape.
 The bottom (background) color box defines the color that fills the center of the shape.
 If you want your shape to be a solid color, set both color boxes to match.
-Nib Width Drag the Nib Width slider to set the diameter of the brush measured in pixels.
+You can reset to black and white by pressing the reset button directly next to the color boxes.
+61 Nib Width Drag the Nib Width slider to set the diameter of the brush measured in pixels.
 You can also adjust the nib width with the mouse wheel or by right-clicking on the image to reveal the Nib Width sliders.
 Fill Select the Fill checkbox to fill the shapes you draw with the selected color.
 Feathering Select the Nib Width button to reveal the Feathering slider.
 Drag the Feathering slider to set the blurring radius of the brush.
 You can also right-click on the image to reveal the Nib Width and Feathering slider.
 Or, you can also hold down SHIFT while using the mouse wheel to adjust the feather radius, represented by the dotted circle.
 Opacity Drag the Opacity slider to specify the transparency of the brush strokes.
 Blending Select an option from the Blending drop-down menu to affect how your brush strokes blend with your image as you draw.